 This analysis will help you both to improve productivity and address areas of improvement.

-1. How do I manage my work calendar?
+1. How do virtual executive assistants manage calendars?

 To handle your work schedule, simply follow a few tips.
 Keep a day of the week free from meetings so that you can focus on your tasks and get them out of the way.
 Schedule a meeting with yourself.
 If you can’t afford to have a full day to focus, assign blocks each day of the week for your tasks.